apache/apisix/docs/en/latest/how-to-build.md

 ## Step 7: Add Systemd unit file for Apache APISIX

-If you are using CentOS 7 and you installed [Apache APISIX via the RPM package](#installation-via-rpm-repository-centos-7), the configuration file will already be in place and you can run the following command directly.
+If you are using CentOS and installed [Apache APISIX via the RPM package](#installation-via-rpm-repository-centos), the configuration file will already be in place and you can run the following command directly.

 ```shell
 systemctl start apisix